 Fly to Bergamo Orio al Serio

-By car from Bergamo – Rent a car at the airport, take the strada statale, state road SS470 to San Pellegrino (40 minute drive).
+By car from BerBergamo: Rent a car at the airport, take strada statale, state road SS470 to San Pellegrino (40 minute drive).

 Fly Milano Linate

-By train and bus– From Milan, there are no direct trains.
-You can take a train from Milano Centrale to Bergamo train station and then across the street from Bergamo station there is a bus terminal.
+By train and busbus:om Milan, there are no direct trains.
+A bus terminal is located across the street from Bergamo train station, which is accessible by train from Milano Centrale.
 Take the bus to San Pellegrino-Ruspino.

-By car from Milan– taking the autostrada, highway A4 toward Trevilio and then get the the strada statale, state road SS470 to San Pellegrino.
+By car from Milan, take the autostrada, highway A4 toward Trevilio, and then get the the strada statale, state road SS470 to San Pellegrino.

 More hotels in San Pellegrino Terme with Booking.com